vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 * Watcher
 * Zaqar

-Red Hat contributed at least to the port of the Cinder, Designate, Glance and Horizon services.
+Red Hat contributed to the Cinder, Designate, Glance and Horizon service porting efforts.

-"Ported to Python 3" means that all unit tests pass on Python 3.4 and a voting job runs these tests on the gate.
+"Ported to Python 3" means that all unit tests pass on Python 3.4 which is verified by a voting gate job.
 It is not enough to run applications in production with Python 3.
 Integration and functional tests are not run on Python 3 yet.
 See the section dedicated to these tests below.

-See the `Python 3 wiki page <https://wiki.openstack.org/wiki/Python3>`_ for the current status of the OpenStack port to Python 3, especially the list of services ported to Python 3.
+See the `Python 3 wiki page <https://wiki.openstack.org/wiki/Python3>`_ for the current status of the OpenStack port to Python 3; especially the list of services ported to Python 3.

 Services not ported yet
 =======================

-It became simpler to list services which are not compatible with Python 3 than listing services already ported to Python!
+It's become easier to list services which are not compatible with Python 3 than listing services already ported to Python 3!

 9 services still need to be ported: